pfultz2/Tick/README.md

 Requirements
 ============

 This requires a C++11 compiler.
 There a no third-party dependencies.
-This has been tested on clang 3.4 and gcc 4.6-4.9.
+This has been tested on clang 3.4, gcc 4.6-4.9, and Visual Studio 2015.

 ZLang support
 =============